somanithpreap/tokkatot-page/README.md

 # Tokkatot Website

-Official website for Tokkatot - Smart Chicken Farming Automation for Cambodia.
+Official website for Tokkatot - Smart Chicken Farming Solution for Cambodia.

 ## About

-Tokkatot provides innovative IoT-based automation solutions for chicken farming in Cambodia, helping farmers increase productivity and efficiency through smart technology.
+Tokkatot provides innovative smart solutions that integrate IoT, AI and Automation for chicken farming in Cambodia, helping farmers increase productivity and efficiency through smart technology.

 ## Features